Extended suggested ruleset

 Rule ID: 10

-Description: Otherwise deny all traffic to IP’s in $endpoints list
+Description: Otherwise deny all traffic to IP’s in $endpoints

 Match: ip.dst in $endpoints